 - Other immune disorders

 You should note any other symptoms such as weakness, lethargy, changes in diet or drinking, changes in thirst or appetite, or behavioral changes.
-Anything out of the ordinary should be reported to your veterinarian.
+Anything out of the ordinary should be reported to your vet.

 Your vet may also ask for a stool sample.
 Once they form a diagnosis, your vet will be able to advise you about the proper treatment.